 - Twenty percent of qualified business income plus twenty percent of qualified REIT dividends and partnership income (publicly traded)

-Limitations on the Deduction
+What are the Limitations on Sec 199A Deduction

 - UBIA - unadjusted basis immediately after acquisition - of any qualified property the business holds